 The benefit is that you must be on an IDR plan in order to be eligible for the federal forgiveness programs offered to teachers.

 Thankfully, federal student loans have borrower protections.
 One option is to take part in a student loan forgiveness program.
-Teachers can look into these options for student loan repayment.
+Teachers can look into these loan forgiveness options if they have federal loans.

-- Public Service Loan Forgiveness (PSLF) is one of the most beneficial programs for teachers.
+- Public Service Loan Forgiveness Program (PSLF) is one of the most beneficial programs for teachers.
 It offers complete student loan debt payoff after 10 years.
+And, unlike the Teacher Loan Forgiveness Program, you don’t have to work for 10 consecutive years to earn forgiveness.
+Only Direct Loans qualify for PSLF.
+However, PLUS Loans, FFEL Loans, and Perkins Loans can be eligible if they’re consolidated into a Direct Consolidation Loan.

-- Teacher Loan Forgiveness is best for highly-qualified educators who need to pay off a smaller amount of student loan debt.
-This program offers forgiveness of up to $17,500.
+- Teacher Loan Forgiveness Program is best for qualified full-time educators who need to pay off a smaller amount of student loan debt.
+This program offers forgiveness of up to $17,500 for mathematics teachers, science teachers, or special education teachers (other teachers who serve low-income families can receive up to $5,000).
+To qualify, teachers must work five consecutive academic years at an eligible low-income school or educational service agency.

 - Income-driven repayment forgiveness is a great option if you work at a private school or for-profit school.
 Under these programs, your monthly payment is lower, but you’ll pay more in interest over a longer period of time.

 If you have federal student loans, you have solid options for repayment.
 Your monthly payments are controlled and don’t exceed 10% of your discretionary income.
-For most teachers, the ten-year PSLF program is worth pursuing in order to afford student loan debt.
+In most cases, the ten-year PSLF program is worth pursuing in order to afford student loan debt for teachers.

 Repayment options for private student loans